 ELPIDA aims to provide family members of PWID with the necessary skills and knowledge in order for them to feel more confident to provide support and empowerment to children of all ages with ID.
 This goal is being achieved through the development of a free-to-use e-learning platform comprised of six stand-alone interactive educational modules providing more training, awareness raising and/or attitude change on the key areas of Human Rights, Communication, Stress Management, Transition to Adulthood, Sexual Health and Ageing that have been identified with the active engagement of family members of PWID.

-The training material, available in six languages (Danish, English, German, Greek, Norwegian and Portuguese), offers the flexibility of distance learning.
+The training material, available in seven languages (Danish, English, French, German, Greek, Norwegian and Portuguese), offers the flexibility of distance learning.
 Each stand-alone module is provided in the form of a “book” divided in chapters / sub-chapters.
 It also includes glossary of terms, suggestions on related to the theme/topic activities and, in most cases, external resources (embedded in the “book”).The modules are completed with a forum discussion function.
 It is envision that the discussion forum will serve as the space for the emergence of a European Community on ELPIDA’s thematic orientation.

 The project partners believe that knowledge gained / to be gained through this educational platform has a positive impact on people with ID and contributes to a better transition to adulthood, social inclusion, and better quality of life in general.

 Human rights as well as the human rights of people with disabilities are basic rights and freedoms that all people are entitled to regardless of nationality, sex, national or ethnic origin, race, religion, language or other status.
 It is important to know your rights in order to be able to exercise them!

 When you have a deeper look into issues you are having, very often you will realise that the base of the problem is rooted in bad communication.
 This module's activities are aiming at helping learners to be engaged in their child’s life in a more conscious way and to be able to live and work together with others.